Wolfy76700/Wolfy76700.github.io/rules_den.md

 - The tournament is played in a **First to 2** format
 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters are allowed
-- You can switch characters if you lost the previous game, however the winner cannot switch characters
 - **Gentlemen's Clause:** A game can be played on any stage in the game if the players agree to it
 - **Set Procedure:**
     1. Players select their characters